henhouse/multigraph.github.com/docs/js.md

 Multigraph's HTML5 interface lets you create a graph in an HTML page by simply putting a <code>div</code> in the page which has
 <code>class="multigraph"</code>, and a <code>data-src</code> attribute
-that gives the location of the MUGL file to load.
+that gives the location of the MUGL file to load (see the [home page](..) for details).
 Multigraph scans through the entire page looking for all <code>div</code>s of class
 <code>multigraph</code>, and runs some code on each one to insert the
 relevant graph into it.
 This is the easiest way to get a Multigraph into a web page, and doesn't involve writing any JavaScript code.
 If you want more control over the details of what Multigraph does, though, you can write your own custom JavaScript code that interacts with Multigraph.

 The <code>multigraph</code> JavaScript Namespace
 ------------------------------------------------